Code-Institute-Submissions/first-milestone-project-3/README.md

 I also refered [Bootstrap documentation](https://getbootstrap.com/docs/3.3/css/) and [W3schools](https://www.w3schools.com/)<br/>

+#### Bugs and Solutions
 For responsive behavior on different on different screen sizes and browsers.
 [Resizing-Embeds-To-Be-Responsive](https://help.issuu.com/hc/en-us/articles/115000631608-Resizing-Embeds-To-Be-Responsive)<br>
 I copied code from the following links for bootstrap modal issues [Body width increases when modal is opened](https://github.com/jschr/bootstrap-modal/issues/64) <br/>
+HTML5/Bootsrap tables used in code while designing was channged to grid layout as it was not very responsive and showed a scrollbar.

 Also referred [Stack Overflow](https://stackoverflow.com/) occasionally